Mississippi Today

 So it was.

 NEMCC has big dreams for the program.
-Baragona wants to offer more career-technical programs — classes that are more likely to directly to jobs when students are no longer incarcerated.
-But she's worried about the logistics of bringing equipment into the prison.
+Baragona wants to offer more career-technical programs — classes that are more likely to directly lead to jobs when students are no longer incarcerated.
+But she’s worried about the logistics of bringing equipment into the prison.

 Another issue is giving students computers, which is crucial for learning how to do research.
-This isn't possible because they're not free use of the internet.
+This isn’t possible because they’re not allowed free use of the internet.
 Stone makes up for that by bringing print-outs of research to class.

 Baragona also wants there to be more instructors.
 Right now, Stone is one of two.
 Even though society is slowly leaving the tough-on-crime era behind, she still has to “sweet talk” instructors into participating in the program.
 She was able to convince Stone because, in the early 1980s, he used to minister to a congregant in prison.